 Welcome to Day #8 of 100 Days of Travel.
 It’s a new world and a new type of traveling.
-For the next 100 days, I’m exploring Macedonia and Albania as safely as possible.
+For the next 100 days, I’m exploring Macedonia as safely as possible.
 While the city of Prilep in central Macedonia is an ideal base for trips around the region, there’s quite a few reasons to check out “The City Under Marko’s Towers.”

 The first thing that hits me in Prilep is the smell.
 It’s September and the air is choked with the wonderful aroma of roasting red peppers.
 Macedonians are gathered in their yards preparing peppers for the winter season.
 And underneath that sweet smell is the darker scent of tobacco.
 Tobacco leaves are being dried everywhere – in fields and abandoned lots and from the eaves of nearly every house.

 Prilep is easy to skip on your way from the capital of Skopje to the lakes of Ohrid or the mountains of Pelister National Park, but I found it to be an agreeable small city.
 Like most of Macedonia, the squares are lined with numerous cafes and is less hectic than Skopje.
 Here is a short list of activities that keep me entertained over a few days.

 Named for a Serbian king of legend, this is the obvious highlight of Prilep.
 It’s an impressive short hike that you should check out.
 Read more about my own legendary experiences conquering Marko’s Towers here.